arangodb/docs/3.8/graphs-custom-pregel.md

 ----------------

 There are two ways of developing your PPA.
-You can either run and develop in the ArangoShell (as shown above) or you can use the Foxx Service "Pregelator" The Pregelator can be installed separately and provides a nice UI to write a PPA, execute it and get direct feedback in both "success" and "error" cases.
+You can either run and develop in the ArangoShell (as shown above), or you can use the Foxx Service "Pregelator".
+The Pregelator can be installed separately and provides a nice UI to write a PPA, execute it and get direct feedback in both "success" and "error" cases.